goranzoranovic2910/archkata2024/README.md

 ## Equi Hire Architects Team

-We are a team of software engineers from Microsoft Serbia very passionate about software architecture.
-We have been practicing architectural katas inside our team inspired by books and videos from Neal Ford and Mark Richards.
-This time we decided to challenge ourselves and participate in official event.
+We are a team of software engineers from Microsoft Serbia passionate about software architecture.
+We have been practicing architectural katas within our team, drawing inspiration from books and videos by Neal Ford and Mark Richards.
+This time, we decided to challenge ourselves by participating in an official event.

 - [Uros Milivojevic](https://www.linkedin.com/in/urosmilivojevic/)
 - [Marjan Slavkovski](https://www.linkedin.com/in/marjan-s/)